Does your neighbor have a beautiful, lush, green lawn, but your property is filled with bare spots and crabgrass?

-- Animal feces or urine – execessive nitrogen from animals or pets can thin out turf, making these areas more condusive to crabgrass growth
+- Animal feces or urine – excessive nitrogen from animals or pets can thin out turf, making these areas more conducive to crabgrass growth

-- Areas that are less condusive to turf growth – saturated soil
+- Areas that are less conducive to turf growth – saturated soil

-- Street and driveway edges where soil is likely to heat up.
+- Street and driveway edges where the soil is likely to heat up.